Law Faculty Services

 The library also hires, trains, and oversees a Library Research Assistant Pool.
 The Library RAs have received research training and are overseen by a librarian.
 If you have a research project you think might be appropriate for the Library RA Pool, fill out a Faculty Request Form.

 Research Assistant Training

 The law librarians are available to discuss research projects with research assistants and assist them in locating resources.
-Formal trainings for RAs are offered in late September and late May, but RAs may reach out to librarians for assistance at any time.
-Fill out a Faculty Request Form and select "Training Request" if you are interested in setting up a training for your RA.
+Formal training for RAs are offered in late September and late May, but RAs may reach out to librarians for assistance at any time.
+Fill out a Faculty Request Form and select "Training Request" if you are interested in setting up training for your RA.

 Current Awareness Alerts